astronomer/docs/learn/airflow-snowpark.md

 ## Why use Airflow with Snowpark?

-Snowpark allows you to run non-SQL code in Snowflake and comes with a comprehensive machine learning library optimized for Snowflake.
+Snowpark allows you to use Python to perform transformations as well as machine learning operations on data stored in Snowflake.

-Integrating Snowpark with Airflow offers the benefit of:
+Integrating Snowpark with Airflow offers the benefits of:

 - Running machine learning models directly in Snowflake, without having to move data out of your Snowflake database.
 - Express data transformations in Snowflake in Python instead of SQL.
-- Store and version your machine learning models in Snowflake.
+- Store and version your machine learning models in a model registry inside Snowflake.
-- Running Airflow tasks using different Python versions and packages side-by-side with Snowpark tasks requiring Python 3.8 in the same DAG while maintaining separate Python environments.
+- Use Snowpark's compute resources instead of the resources of your Airflow cluster for machine learning.

 Additionally this tutorial shows how to use Snowflake as a custom XCom backend, this is especially useful for organizations with strict compliance requirements who want to keep all their data in Snowflake but still leverage [Airflow XCom](airflow-passing-data-between-tasks.md) to pass data between tasks.